-Standalone driver details can be found in the EDK or SDK directory (<install_directory>/doc/usenglish/xilinx_drivers.htm).
-Linux OS and driver support information is available from //wiki.xilinx.com.

-For the supported versions of the tools, see the Xilinx Design Tools: 4.
-Release Notes Guide www.xilinx.com
+- For a complete list of supported derivative devices, see the Embedded Edition Derivative Device Support. - Standalone driver details can be found in the EDK or SDK directory (<install\directory>/doc/usenglish/xilinx\drivers.htm).
+Linux OS and driver support information is available from //wiki.xilinx.com. - 3.
+For the supported versions of the tools, see the Xilinx Design Tools: Release Notes Guide.